TheBeastCoding/glaucoma-dataset-metadata/README.md

 | SIGF | https://github.com/XiaofeiWang2018/DeepGF | request | Y | N |
 | sjchoi86-HRF | https://github.com/yiweichen04/retina_dataset | open | Y | Y |
 | VEIRC | https://github.com/ProfMKD/Glaucoma-dataset | open | Y | N |

-## Dataset Survey Objective
-The objective of this glaucoma dataset survey is to document existing datasets and their corresponding metadata and attributes.
-Please see dataset-metadata.csv.

-## Sampled Dataset Objective
-The objective of the the sampeld dataseet is to take a selection of 2 glaucoma samples and 2 non-glaucoma samples from each dataset (if available) and document additional clinical features via expert analysis.

-## Standardized Dataset Objective
-The objective of this glaucoma benchmark dataset is to compile all available public glaucoma datasets into a single large dataset.
-This dataset will standardize image metadata and multi-modal image/segmentation data into machine-learning-ready data.
-Additionally, the benchmark dataset will provide dataset-level metadata related to the image collection study for metadata analysis.
-All dataset instances have the following linking constraint: the optic nerve head cropped fundus image.

-## Standardized Dataset Summary
-- There are 14,467 unique dataset instances with their own unique channel information.
-- 8,681 instaces are non-glaucoma
-- 5,773 instances are glaucoma
-- 133 instances are glaucoma suspect

-## Standardized Dataset Data Access Link
-https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset [The dataset will be published in late 2022]

-## The following datasets were used in the creation of this benchmark dataset.
-- ACRIMA
-- OIA-ODIR-TRAIN
-- OIA-ODIR-TEST-ONLINE
-- OIA-ODIR-TEST-OFFLINE
-- HRF (High Resolution Fundus)
-- LES-AV
-- sjchoi86-HRF
-- BEH (Bangladesh Eye Hospital)
-- REFUGE1-TRAIN (Retinal Fundus Glaucoma Challenge 1 Train)
-- REFUGE1-VAL (Retinal Fundus Glaucoma Challenge 1 Validation)
-- DR-HAGIS (Diabetic Retinopathy, Hypertension, Age-related macular degeneration and Glacuoma ImageS)
-- CRFO-v4
-- JSEIC-1000 (Joint Shantou International Eye Center)
-- DRISHTI-GS1-train
-- DRISHTI-GS1-test
-- KEH (Kim's Eye Hospital)
-- G1020
-- EyePACS-AIROGS (Referable Glaucoma Images Only)
-- PAPILA

-## Benchmark Dataset File Structure
-- Glaucoma Suspect (-1)
-  - Glaucoma Suspect Instance 1
-    - channel image data (fundus, oct, optic disc, ...)
-  - ...
-- Glaucoma (1)
-  - Glaucoma Instance 1
-    - channel image data (fundus, oct, optic disc, ...)
-  - ...
-- Non-Glaucoma (0)
-  - Non-Glaucoma Instance 1
-    - channel image data (fundus, oct, optic disc, ...)
-  - ...
-- metadata.csv
-  - complete documentation of instance attributes (sex, age, eye, ...)

-## Special Dataset Collection Method Notes
-- BIOMISA: This dataset has 4 experts give each image a glaucoma classification label.
-Images are included in this dataset only if the majority (3 or 4 experts) agree on a label.
-The rest are discarded.
-- Datasets that reported their own fundus FOV segmentation data are discarded.
-All FOV segmentations are calcualted by our own algorithm.

-## Instance Image Data Channel Options (Note: for segmentation maps, white pixels represent area of interest)
-- fundus.*; Raw Fundus Image
-- fundus_cropped.png; Raw Fundus Image Cropped to Remove Additional Background
-- fundus_standardized.png; Raw Fundus Image Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels
-- oct.*; OCT Image: Optical Coherence Tomography B-Scan
-- onh.*; ONH Image: Cropped fundus image showing the Optic Nerve Head and some periperhal area
-- fundus_od.*; Fundus OD Map: Fundus Optic Disc Segmentation Map
-- fundus_od_seg_cropped.png; Raw Fundus Optic Disc Segmentation Map Cropped to Remove Additional Background
-- fundus_od_seg_standardized.png; Raw Fundus Optic Disc Segmentation Map Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels
-- fundus_oc.*; Fundus OC Map: Fundus Optic Cup Segmentation Map
-- fundus_oc_seg_cropped.png; Raw Fundus Optic Cup Segmentation Map Cropped to Remove Additional Background
-- fundus_oc_seg_standardized.png; Raw Fundus Optic Cup Segmentation Map Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels
-- oct_od.*; OCT OD Map: OCT Optic Disc Segmentation Map
-- oct_oc.*; OCT OC Map: OCT Optic Cup Segmentation Map
-- fov.*; FOV Map: Raw Fundus Field of View Segmentation Map
-- fundus_fov_seg_cropped.png; Raw Fundus Field of View Segmentation Map Cropped to Remove Additional Background
-- fundus_fov_seg_standardized.png; Raw Fundus Field of View Segmentation Map Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels
-- bv.*; BV Map: Raw Fundus Blood Vessel Segmentation Map
-- bv_seg_cropped.png; Raw Fundus Blood Vessel Segmentation Map Cropped to Remove Additional Background
-- bv_seg_standardized.png; Raw Fundus Blood Vessel Segmentation Map Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels
-- artery.*; Artery Map: Artery Segmentation Map
-- artery_seg_cropped.png; Raw Fundus Artery Segmentation Map Cropped to Remove Additional Background
-- artery_seg_standardized.png; Raw Fundus Artery Segmentation Map Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels
-- vein.*; Vein Map: Vein Segmentation Map
-- vein_seg_cropped.png; Raw Fundus Vein Segmentation Map Cropped to Remove Additional Background
-- vein_seg_standardized.png; Raw Fundus Vein Segmentation Map Cropped to Remove Additional Background and Resized to 512x512 with aspect resolution preservation via padding with black pixels

-## Metadata CSV Attribute Listing and Explaination
-- Names: Instance name; includes database name and instance number
-- Types: Majority Consensus of the Glaucoma classification; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
-- Database: Name of original database that instance was pulled from
-- Original Name: The original name or derived name using the terminology of the original database
-- ONH: File path of the Optic Nerve Head image (if any)
-- Fundus: File path of the fundus image (if any)
-- fundus_od_seg: File path of the fundus Optic Disc segmentation map or soft map if multiple experts annotated (if any)
-- fundus_oc_seg: File path of the fundus Optic Cup segmentation map or soft map if multiple experts annotated (if any)
-- fov_seg: File path of the fundus Field of View segmentation map (if any)
-- bv_seg: File path of the fundus Blood Vessel segmentation map (if any)
-- artery_seg: File path of the fundus Artery segmentation map (if any)
-- vein_seg: File path of the fundus Vein segmentation map (if any)
-- sex: Patient sex (if reported)
-- age: Patient age (if reported)
-- eye: Patient eye; OD = oculus dexter (right), OS = oculus sinister (left) (if reported)
-- sbp: Patient systolic blood pressure (if reported)
-- dbp: Patient dystolic blood pressure (if reported)
-- hr: Patient heart rate (if reported)
-- iop: Patient intra-ocular pressure (if reported)
-- vcdr: Patient vertical cup to disk ratio (if reported)
-- isColor: If reported fundus image is in color; 0 = grayscale, 1 = color (if reported)
-- oct_od_seg: File path of the OCT Optic Disc segmentation map (if any)
-- oct_oc_seg: File path of the OCT Optic Cup segmentation map (if any)
-- foveaX: X Coordinate of the Fovea in the Fundus Image
-- foveaY: Y Coordinate of the Fovea in the Fundus Image
-- papCenterX_expert1/2: ?
-- papCenterX_expert1/2: ?
-- vesOriginX_expert1/2: X Coordinate of the Optic Nerve Head Origin in the Fundus Image Given by Expert 1 or 2
-- vesOriginY_expert1/2: Y Coordinate of the Optic Nerve Head Origin in the Fundus Image Given by Expert 1 or 2
-- diskDiameter_expert1/2: Diameter of the Optic Disk from the Fundus image Given by Expert 1 or 2
-- notchI_present: Is notching present in the Inferior Fundus quandrant?
-- notchS_present: Is notching present in the Superior Fundus quandrant?
-- notchN_present: Is notching present in the Nasal Fundus quandrant?
-- notchT_present: Is notching present in the Temporal Fundus quandrant?
-- expert1_grade: Glaucoma classification from expert 1; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
-- expert2_grade: Glaucoma classification from expert 2; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
-- expert3_grade: Glaucoma classification from expert 3; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
-- expert4_grade: Glaucoma classification from expert 4; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
-- expert5_grade: Glaucoma classification from expert 5; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
-- cdr_avg: Average CDR estimation from all experts
-- cdr_expert1: CDR estimation from expert 1
-- cdr_expert2: CDR estimation from expert 2
-- cdr_expert3: CDR estimation from expert 3
-- cdr_expert4: CDR estimation from expert 4
-- glaucoma_type: Expert diagnoisis of glaucoma subtype (ex. early glaucoma, advanced glaucoma, open angle, closed angle, ...)
-- oct:  File path of the Optical coherence tomography image (if any)
-- patient_id: ID of the patient (if any) for test/retest cases or left and right eye for same patient
-- refractive_dioptre_1:
-- refractive_dioptre_2:
-- refractive_astigmatism:
-- phakic_or_pseudophakic:
-- iop_perkins:
-- iop_pneumatic:
-- pachymetry:
-- axial_length:
-- visual_field_mean_defect:
-- gender:
-- fundus_height:
-- fundus_width: